UniversalDependencies/docs/workgroups/newdoc/ditransitive_clauses.md

 <span style="color: blue"><b>Joakim:</b> Why do we treat the recipient as core in Spanish but not in English when they both have prepositions?
 Is this because prepositions are found with direct objects in Spanish but not in English?
 And what would we then do in French, where the recipient takes a prepositions but where prepositions are never used with prepositions?
 Same as English?
 It would also be possible (at least in French) to argue for a mixed system, where full noun phrases are oblique (because they take a preposition) but pronouns are core (because they have dative case).</span>

+<span style="color:green"><b>Dan:</b> One option is to say that the preposition
+_a_ together with an animate noun phrase counts as core coding in Spanish, therefore the recipient can be considered core (unlike phrases with _to_ in English).
+Another option is to say that the marking of full-noun animate direct objects is rather exceptional in the wider context of Romance languages, and that we do not extend it to indirect objects.
+Spanish will then become more similar to French, having `iobj` only for pronouns but not for nouns.</span>

 <!---------------------------------------------------------------------------->